 After checking out products that claim to heal a leaky gut, I've picked 10 winners that offer product integrity.

+I chose Primal Harvest Gut Restore as the best women's supplement for a leaky gut because it is formulated with the necessary probiotic strains that help heal leaky gut issues.
 This is an excellent leaky gut supplement for women if you think your gut microbiome may have an imbalance between good and bad bacteria.
 It's my top pick if you’re suffering from irregularity, constipation, and other "bathroom" troubles.

 This supplement impresses me from the start due to its gut-building trifecta of prebiotics, probiotics, and postbiotics.
 It contains something called CoreBiome® tributyrin to strengthen the gut barrier.
 CoreBiome® is a postbiotic derived from a short-chain fatty-acid called butyrate that is produced by your gut under normal conditions.
 When your natural production slows down due to a lack of healthy bacteria, your gut barrier function is diminished.
 This supplement also contains the B. longum BB536 strain that is known to promote better digestion and regularity.